 Not every business can wait around for an invoice to get paid.
 Bills and salaries need to get paid.
 This is why some companies resort to factoring invoices.
-Invoice factoring is the process of selling some or all of your accounts receivable to a third party.
+Invoice factoring is the process of selling some or all of your accounts receivables to a third party.

 How does invoice factoring work?

 Businesses typically will invoice clients for services performed.
 Some invoices get paid immediately, while others are due for payment in a few months.
 Invoice factoring companies review each invoice and the creditworthiness of the paying customer.
 If the company approves the invoice, it will pay the entire invoice at a discount.
 Business owners receive immediate access to most of the invoice funds.
 The invoice factoring company makes a profit once the customer pays off the invoice.